Landscape Architecture Major

 OTHER POLICIES WHICH DETERMINE A STUDENT'S RETENTION IN THE LANDSCAPE ARCHITECTURE PROGRAM

-Students who are unsuccessful in passing the Studio Placement Benchmark Review to the Landscape Architecture program and believe they have extenuating or special circumstances which should be considered, may appeal in writing to the Undergraduate Coordinator.
+Students who are unsuccessful in passing the Studio Placement Benchmark Review to the Landscape Architecture program and believe they have extenuating or special circumstances which should be considered, may appeal in writing to the BLA Chair.
 The student will be notified in writing of the appeal decision.

 BLA Degree Requirements

 The courses and credit hours that define the curriculum leading to the degree of Bachelor of Landscape Architecture (BLA) are described in the next section.
 The curriculum includes required courses for the major as well as additional general education program requirements and electives.
 Following the successful Studio Placement Benchmark Review, students must have an overall average of a "C" (2.0) to be eligible for the BLA degree.
 Students must also have grades of "C-" or better in all required courses with the LARC designation.

 Program Learning Outcomes

 - Demonstrate an understanding of the design process used in landscape architectural practice.

 - Demonstrate the ability to communicate through visual literacy using hand graphics and computer technology.